LOT-assets/gitops-testdrive/docs/deploying-apps.md

-# Deploying an simple application on Cluster
+# Deploying a simple application on Cluster

 [Go to content](content.md)
 [Go to readme](../README.md)